fleetdm/fleet/handbook/ceo.md

 ### Prepare for the All hands

-Every month the Apprentice will do the prep work for the monthly "✌️ All hands 🖐👋🤲👏🙌🤘" call.
+- **Every month** the Apprentice will do the prep work for the monthly "✌️ All hands 🖐👋🤲👏🙌🤘" call.
-  1. In the ["👋 All hands" folder](https://drive.google.com/drive/folders/1cw_lL3_Xu9ZOXKGPghh8F4tc0ND9kQeY?usp=sharing), create a new folder using "yyyy-mm - All Hands - yyyy month name".
+  -  In the ["👋 All hands" folder](https://drive.google.com/drive/folders/1cw_lL3_Xu9ZOXKGPghh8F4tc0ND9kQeY?usp=sharing), create a new folder using "yyyy-mm - All hands - yyyy month name".
+  - Update "End of the quarter" slides to reflect the current countdown.
-  2. Download a copy of the previous month's keynote file and rename the copy with the same name used to create the new folder.
+  - Download a copy of the previous month's keynote file and rename the copy pattern matching existing files.
-  3. Update "🧑‍🚀 Welcome!" slide to reflect new hires since last month's All Hands meeting (pull this from the [🧑‍🚀 Fleeties spreadsheet](https://docs.google.com/spreadsheets/d/1OSLn-ZCbGSjPusHPiR5dwQhheH1K8-xqyZdsOe9y7qc/edit?pli=1#gid=0) using "**name** <em>(pronoun)</em>, position".
-  4. **If applicable** Update "🦉 Welcome!" slide to reflect new investors or advisors using "**name** <em>(pronoun)</em>, position, company".
-  5. **If applicable** Update "🤝 Welcome!" slide to reflect new customers.
-  6. Update slides that contain dates to reflect current All Hands date.
+  - Update the slides to reflect the current "All hands" date (e.g. cover slides month and the "You are here" slide)'
-  7. Update slides that contain metrics to reflect current information using the [🌈 Weekly updates](https://docs.google.com/spreadsheets/d/1Hso0LxqwrRVINCyW_n436bNHmoqhoLhC8bcbvLPOs9A/edit?pli=1#gid=0) doc.
+  - Update slides that contain metrics to reflect current information using the [📈 KPIs](https://docs.google.com/spreadsheets/d/1Hso0LxqwrRVINCyW_n436bNHmoqhoLhC8bcbvLPOs9A/edit#gid=0) doc.
-  8. **If applicable** Update Quarterly OKRs to reflect current OKR goals for the quarter.
-  9. Test that the transition on the last slides continue to work.
-  10. **If applicable** Add new customer's logo to final slide.
-  11. **If applicable** Add a "Star slide" for guest speakers.
+  - Update the "Spotlight slide" for guest speakers.
+  - Add new customer logos from Mike's bookmarks ["Customers list"](https://fleetdm.lightning.force.com/lightning/o/Account/list?filterName=00B4x00000CTHP8EAP) and Google "Company name" to find the current logo.

+- **First "All hands" of the quarter**
+  - Audit the "Strategy" slide.
+  - Audit the "Goals" slide

 The day before the All hands, Mike will prepare slides that reflect the CEO vision and focus.